raspberrypilearning/fl-programming-robotics/docs/week-3/fl-progrobot-w3-step14.md

 In particular, the following courses may help to develop your background knowledge and inspire further discussion:

 + ***Design and Prototype Embedded Systems***: Improve your project design skills and learn about the embedded systems that are used in the world around you
-    + If you are a teacher in England, [sign up for *Design and Prototype Embedded Computer Systems* through teachcomputing.org](https://teachcomputing.org/courses/CO218/design-and-prototype-embedded-computer-systems?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=endofcourse&utm_content=robot-1) to access your free upgrade
+    + If you are a teacher in England, [sign up for *Design and Prototype Embedded Computer Systems* through teachcomputing.org](https://teachcomputing.org/courses/CO218/design-and-prototype-embedded-computer-systems?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=endofcourse&utm_content=robot) to access your free upgrade
     + If you are not a teacher in England, [sign up for *Design and Prototype Embedded Computer Systems* on FutureLearn](https://www.futurelearn.com/courses/embedded-systems/)

 + ***Object-Oriented Programming in Python: Create Your Own Adventure Game***: Learn more about the idea of 'classes', such as the `Robot` class that you used in this course.
-   + If you are a teacher in England, [sign up for *Object-Oriented Programming in Python* through teachcomputing.org](https://teachcomputing.org/courses/CO210/object-oriented-programming-in-python-create-your-own-adventure-game?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=endofcourse&utm_content=robot-1) to access your free upgrade
+   + If you are a teacher in England, [sign up for *Object-Oriented Programming in Python* through teachcomputing.org](https://teachcomputing.org/courses/CO210/object-oriented-programming-in-python-create-your-own-adventure-game?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=endofcourse&utm_content=robot) to access your free upgrade
    + If you are not a teacher in England, [sign up for *Object-Oriented Programming in Python* on FutureLearn](https://www.futurelearn.com/courses/object-oriented-principles)

 + ***Understanding Computer Systems***: This course provides some background about the history of computation
-    + If you are a teacher in England, [sign up for *Understanding Computer Systems* through teachcomputing.org](https://teachcomputing.org/courses/CO212/understanding-computer-systems?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=endofcourse&utm_content=robot-1) to access your free upgrade
+    + If you are a teacher in England, [sign up for *Understanding Computer Systems* through teachcomputing.org](https://teachcomputing.org/courses/CO212/understanding-computer-systems?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=endofcourse&utm_content=robot) to access your free upgrade
     + If you are not a teacher in England, [sign up for *Understanding Computer Systems* on FutureLearn](https://www.futurelearn.com/courses/computer-systems/)

+### Teaching this course material

+For those of you who are teachers, support and materials for teaching the topics covered in this course can be found in the [**Year 9 Physical Computing**](https://teachcomputing.org/curriculum/key-stage-3/physical-computing?utm_source=FutureLearn&utm_medium=LearningPlatform&utm_campaign=TCC_link&utm_content=robot) unit of the Teach Computing Curriculum.

+The Teach Computing Curriculum contains everything you need to teach computing at key stages 1 to 4, including lesson plans, slides, worksheets, homework and assessment.

+All of the content is completely free to access, and has been created by subject experts, based on the latest pedagogical research and teacher feedback.
+It  provides an innovative progression framework where computing content (concepts, knowledge, skills, and objectives) have been organised into interconnected networks called learning graphs.

+### Using the course content

+Remember that this course content is free for you to download, adapt, and use with your classes.

+Unless otherwise specified, the material contained within this course is free for you to copy and adapt under the [Open Government Licence v3.0.](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), so long as you attribute the Raspberry Pi Foundation as follows: **This text/image/video was created by the Raspberry Pi Foundation and is licensed under the [Open Government Licence v3.0.](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)**.

+For more information about this course content and how it can be used, contact [onlinelearning@raspberrypi.org](mailto:onlinelearning@raspberrypi.org).